FFTAI/fftai.github.io/docs/quick_start/setup_for_simulated_robot.md

 !> If the model cannot be shown, attempt to restore the layout by navigating to Tools -> Restore Layout.

-# Controlling Robot using Client SDK
+# Controlling Robot Using Client SDK

 Use either [Python SDK](quick_start/setup_for_physical_robot?id=setting-up-python-client-sdk) or [JavaScript/TypeScript SDK](quick_start/setup_for_physical_robot?id=setting-up-javascripttypescript-client-sdk) to control the robot.